English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Experiments and Results

 \subsection{Results}

+We train three versions of each intermediate-task model with different random seeds.
+For each run, we compute the average target-task performance across languages, and report the median performance across the three random seeds.

 \paragraph{Intermediate-Task Training} As shown in Table~\ref{tab:single_and_multi_task_results}, no single intermediate task yields positive transfer across all target tasks.
-The target tasks TyDiQA, BUCC and Tatoeba see consistent gains from most or all the intermediate tasks.
+The target tasks TyDiQA, BUCC and Tatoeba see consistent gains from most or all intermediate tasks.
 In particular, BUCC and Tatoeba, the two sentence retrieval tasks with no training data, benefit universally from intermediate-task training.
-PAWS-X, XQuAD and MLQA also exhibit gains with the additional intermediate-training on some intermediate tasks.
-On the other hand, we find generally flat or negative transfer to XNLI, POS and NER target tasks.
+PAWS-X, NER, XQuAD and MLQA also exhibit gains with the additional intermediate-task training on some intermediate tasks.
+On the other hand, we find generally no or negative transfer to XNLI and POS.

-Among the intermediate tasks, we find that SQuAD performs best; in addition to having positive transfer to BUCC and Tatoeba, it also leads to improved performance across the three question-answering target tasks.
-Additionally, CommonsenseQA and CosmosQA lead to slightly improved performance across the question-answering tasks. \anli does not lead to improved performance on XNLI as we first expected, despite the additional training data.
-This is consistent with \citet{nie2019adversarial}, who showed that adding ANLI data to SNLI and MNLI training sets did not improve performance on NLI benchmarks.
-QQP significantly improves sentence retrieval tasks performance but has broadly negative transfer to the remaining target tasks.
-CCG also has relatively poor transfer performance, consistent with \citet{pruksachatkun2020intermediate}.
+Among the intermediate tasks, we find that MNLI performs best; with meaningful improvements across the PAWS-X, TyDiQA, BUCC and Tatoeba tasks. \anli, SQuAD v1.1, SQuAD v2.0 and HellaSwag also show strong positive transfer performance: SQuAD v1.1 shows strong positive transfer across all three QA tasks, SQuAD v2.0 shows the most positive transfer to TyDiQA, while HellaSwag shows the most positive transfer to NER and BUCC tasks. \anli does not show any improvement over MNLI (of which it is a superset), even on XNLI for which it offers additional directly relevant training data.
+This mirrors negative findings from \citet{nie2019adversarial} on NLI evaluations and \citet{bowman2020collecting} on transfer within English.
+QQP significantly improves sentence retrieval-task performance, but has broadly negative transfer to the other target tasks.\footnote{For QQP, on 2 of the 3 random seeds the NER model performed extremely poorly, leading to the large negative transfer of -45.4.} CCG also has relatively poor transfer performance, consistent with \citet{pruksachatkun2020intermediate}.